Bloomberg School Through the Years

 First academic departments in the world are established in immunology, epidemiology and public health administration.
-JHSPH becomes the first school of public health to establish departments of statistics, bacteriology, chemical hygiene (biochemistry) and sanitary engineering.
+The Bloomberg School becomes the first school of public health to establish departments of statistics, bacteriology, chemical hygiene (biochemistry) and sanitary engineering.

 First classes are held on October 1, 1918, in the School of Medicine’s physics lab on West Monument Street.
 Of 16 students, 3 are women and 3 are foreign citizens (from Brazil and Trinidad).
 Nine of the 32 faculty are women.